 Download: Tender X-ray optics prospectus (pdf)

-- Multilayer with large number of different bilayer thicknesses to fulfill Bragg’s law for many photon energies / wavelengths
+- Tailored multilayers with large number of different bilayer thicknesses to fulfill Bragg’s law for many photon energies / wavelengths

 - Broadband or bandpass reflectors possible